 Filled with shady forests, lakes, and immense, exposed granite fields covered in lichen, moss and wildflowers, Arabia Mountain and Panola Mountain State Park are an other-worldly adventure just east of Atlanta.
 Rare plant life and wildlife thrive in these beautiful, natural ecosystems.

-The park is well-loved for its hiking trails at Arabia Mountain and guided twilight hikes on Panola Mountain.
 The PATH Foundation has also paved more than 30 miles of paved trails that meander through the park’s most scenic forests, perfect for runners, walkers, and bikers.

 The Panola Mountain / Alexander Lake PATH Trail

 This fantastic run, walk or bike trails just over 5 miles on a paved segment of the 30-mile Arabia Mountain National Heritage Area PATH Trail.
 The Panola Mountain PATH Trail runs through the mountain’s scenic, granite-covered landscape to the still, reflective water of Alexander Lake.
 The trail’s rolling elevation catches views of the mountain’s unique natural ecosystems from a long wooden platform, arcs over the marshy shoreline of Alexander Lake on a raised boardwalk, runs a causeway between the Upper and Lower Alexander Lakes, and trails through a historic barn over the course of 5 miles.
 It’s a run – or fitness walk or bike trail – full of interest and beauty.